sukminkang12/bookfinder/README.md

 If there were book what you are lookging for, just click it.
 Then, you can see all information of book.

+* NOT operator : if you search 'java-kotlin', search results are for 'java' excluding 'kotlin'.
+* OR operator : if you search 'java|kotlin', search result is a sum of the results of 'java' and 'kotlin'.

+Operator supports only 2 keywords.

 # Data Source
 [IT Book store API](https://api.itbook.store/)